zerynth/streaming-replication-docker/README.md

 Use this repository to launch a streaming replication enabled TimescaleDB cluster with 1 primary and 1 replica.
 To learn more about streaming replication in PostgreSQL, take a look at the [TimescaleDB Streaming Replication Documentation][timescale-streamrep-docs].

-The `Dockerfile` takes advantage of PostgreSQL's [init script hooks][https://docs.docker.com/samples/library/postgres/#arbitrary---user-notes] and runs
+The `Dockerfile` takes advantage of PostgreSQL's [init script hooks][https://docs.docker.com/samples/library/postgres/#how-to-extend-this-image] and runs
 `replication.sh` after the database has been initialized to configure the replication settings. `replication.sh` uses the variables defined in
 `primary.env` and `replica.env`, which are meant to be configured depending on your desired replication settings, credentials, and networking preferences.

+`WARNING`: While `replication.sh` gets run as the `postgres` user since it is part of a PostgreSQL entrypoint script, the current TimescaleDB image logs in as root by default.
+Be careful if making changes through `docker exec` or similar commands, as making permissions changes with `root` will likely break things for the `postgres` user.
+We recommend either running `docker exec` with `--user=postgres` or running `su postgres` inside of the interactive shell.

 ## Running